 At first brush, such considerations seem to provide further evidence for the modernization of Quebec fatherhood as the twentieth century progressed.
 By all accounts, this process would have involved the reinforcement of emotional ties between fathers and their children, as families became more democratic and as the paternal role grew less authoritarian and more nurturing.
-Catherine Cournover, along these lines, has observed a growing trend for fathers to express their grief, anguish, and indignation publicly following the death of a beloved child, leading her to speculate about an emerging space for fathers in which "certaines vertus masculines tels le stoïcisme et la dureté se [seraient] érodés au profit d'une plus grande liberté d'expression émotionnelle."73 Duhaime has shown that while there was resistance to such changes from within the Catholic families movement, that they were nonetheless underway, although perhaps on a different timetable from other parts of North America.74 While the growing tension around Solatium Doloris is fascinating, however, it does not necessarily reveal very much about the changing culture, ideology, and sentimental content of fatherhood in Quebec.
+Catherine Cournover, along these lines, has observed a growing trend for fathers to express their grief, anguish, and indignation publicly following the death of a beloved child, leading her to speculate about an emerging space for fathers in which "certaines vertus masculines tels le stoïcisme et la dureté se [seraient] érodés au profit d'une plus grande liberté d'expression émotionnelle."73 Duhaime has shown that while there was resistance to such changes from within the Catholic families movement, that they were nonetheless underway, although perhaps on a different timetable from other parts of North America.
+74 While the growing tension around Solatium Doloris is fascinating, however, it does not necessarily reveal very much about the changing culture, ideology, and sentimental content of fatherhood in Quebec.
 Fathers certainly seem to have been asking the courts more frequently to award compensation, and in larger amounts, for the grief they suffered upon the loss of a child.
 Was that because they had been investing more emotional capital in their increasingly precious children, and therefore feeling the pain of such an unthinkable loss more intensely?
 Perhaps.
 But one might just as reasonably assume that they did so primarily as the legal heads and representatives of their families, rather than in their own names as injured male individuals seeking compensation for a tragic personal loss.
 Unless they were widows, after all, bereaved mothers had no independent legal recourse in such circumstances prior to 1964.
 And a grieving

-71 Peter Baskerville, "The Worth of Children and Women: Life Insurance in Early Twentieth-Century Canada" in Gordon Darroch, ed., The Dawn of Canada's Century: Hidden Histories (Montreal and Kingston: McGill-Queen's University Press, 2014), pp. 452-480.
+Peter Baskerville, "The Worth of Children and Women: Life Insurance in Early Twentieth-Century Canada" in Gordon Darroch, ed., The Dawn of Canada's Century: Hidden Histories (Montreal and Kingston: McGill-Queen's University Press, 2014), pp. 452-480.

-72 Danielle Gauvreau, Diane Gervais, and Peter Gossage, La Fécondité des Québécoises, 1870-1970.
-D'une exception à l'autre (Montreal: Les Éditions du Boréal, 2007); Marshall, The Social Origins of the Welfare State.
+Danielle Gauvreau, Diane Gervais, and Peter Gossage, La Fécondité des Québécoises, 1870-1970.
+D'une exception à l'autre (Montreal: Les Éditions du Boréal, 2007); Marshall, The Social Origins of the Welfare father like Harry Pearce, as we have seen, might still in the 1950s construct his own pain at the loss of a cherished son as measurably less intense (about 33 per cent less, by his own estimate) than that of the boy's mother.

-73 Cournoyer, "Les accidents impliquant des enfants," p.
+Cournoyer, "Les accidents impliquant des enfants," p.
 120.

-74 Duhaime, La construction du père québécois and "Les pères ont ici leur devoir."
+Duhaime, La construction du père québécois and "Les pères ont ici leur devoir."
 For a discussion of Father's Day as an expression and performance of the new fatherhood in Quebec, see Gossage, "Celebrating the Family Man" (forthcoming 2018).